Attorney General

 *

-Joining AG Campbell in filing the lawsuit were the attorneys general of Colorado, Delaware, District of Columbia, Hawai'i, Illinois, Maine, Maryland, Michigan, Minnesota, Nevada, New Jersey, Oregon, Rhode Island, Vermont, and Washington.
+AG Campbell joins the attorneys general of California, Maryland, Arizona, Colorado, Connecticut, Delaware, Hawai`i, Illinois, Maine, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon, Rhode Island, Vermont, Washington, and Wisconsin in filing the brief.

 * Office of the Attorney General